BitPangea/bitpangea/thecharter/README.md

 - guided by stewardship rather than mere possession;
 - developed slowly enough for its institutions and structures to earn their place.

-The Charter should remain broad enough to guide the World while avoiding technical claims that have not yet been constitutionally established.
+The Charter should remain broad enough to guide the World while avoiding technical or design claims that have not been constitutionally established.

+It should also avoid treating every major development phase as though it must culminate in a constitutional Charter.

 ---